ianjure/weather-checker/README.md

 # :partly_sunny: Weather Checker
-A weather checker web app made using streamlit.
+A Weather Checker Web App made using Streamlit, OpenWeather API and Windy.

 ## About
 This app can quickly and easily check the current temperature, humidity, wind speed, and more for any location in the world.